 Rules on drivers’ hours and tachographs for passenger vehicles in Great Britain and Europe.

-This guide gives general guidance about drivers’ and tachograph rules for passenger carrying vehicles.
+This guide (sometimes known as the ‘PSV375’) gives general guidance about drivers’ and tachograph rules for passenger carrying vehicles.

 - Introduction Overview of which drivers' hours and tachograph rules for passenger carrying vehicles apply in different situations.

 - 1. EU and AETR rules on drivers’ hours How the EU drivers' hours rules for passenger carrying vehicles work.

 - 2. Great Britain domestic rules How the drivers' hours Great Britain domestic rules work for passenger carrying vehicles.

 - 3. Mixed EU/ AETR and GB domestic driving How the drivers' hours rules work when you're driving a passenger carrying vehicle under a mix of the EU and Great Britain rules.

 - 4. Tachograph rules The rules about the tachograph that you must use to record your EC/AETR drivers' hours in a passenger carrying vehicle.

 - 5. Enforcement and penalties The powers and sanctions available to enforce breaches of drivers' hours for passenger carrying vehicles.

 - Annex 1: Legislation The legislation about drivers' hours rules.

 - Annex 2: Working time rules The working time rules that apply to you depend on whether you drive a vehicle in scope of the EU or GB domestic drivers’ hours rules.